RobvanGastel/adapt-vjepa-world-model/README.md

 - [x] PCA without masking.
 - [x] PCA with masking, what will we recover?

+Check out the `Exploration.ipynb` notebook for a more detailed walkthrough of the code and ideas behind it.

 _PCA visualizations_ </br>
 The V-JEPA2 model takes in two frames merges them to output in the output space as the tubelet size is 2.
 Give a number of frames of a kitesurfing video below.
 ![](/assets/frames_kitesurfing.png?raw=true)